OpsLevel/kubectl-opslevel/Readme.md

 Once you are happy with the full output you can move onto the actual import process.

+*NOTE: this step does not validate any of the data with Opslevel - fields that are references to other things (IE: Tier, Lifecycle, Owner, etc) are not validated at this point and might cause a warning message during import*

 ## Import

 Once you are ready to import data into your Opslevel account run the following: